Meal-Prep Ideas for Beginners: The Ultimate Guide

 Yes, meal prep can take a bit of planning, but the benefits to your body (and your wallet) can’t be ignored.
 Meal prepping can help you:

-Take the guesswork out of portion control.
+- Take the guesswork out of portion control.
 Because meal prepping tends to involve divvying up your recipe into single servings ahead of time, it can be very beneficial for portion control, White says.
-Containers that come with portioned sections can help, she adds.
+Containers that come with portioned sections (like these Souper Cubes® freezing trays) can help, she adds.

 - Make grocery shopping easier.
 Planning your meals ahead of time means you’ll already know what ingredients you’ll need when you head to the store.
 This means you’ll be less likely to waste time wandering the aisles or spending way too much money on impulse buys.